• Skip to content

 Losing baby teeth can be an exciting but anxious time.
 You can help your child feel better about it by celebrating each time a baby tooth falls out.

-The best way to brush children’s teeth
+How to brush children’s teeth properly

 You might like to try the following routine when brushing your child’s teeth: